 After each of the images have been cut to size, we used photo transfer medium by Mod Podge to apply the images to the ceramic tile.

-First, apply a layer of photo transfer medium onto the front surface of an image, then press it into place onto the ceramic tile.
+First, apply a layer of photo transfer medium onto the front surface of an image.

-These handmade Christmas ornaments really start to come to life with this next step.
+These personalized Christmas ornaments really start to come to life with this next step.

-After each image has been revealed on the front surface of each tile, the hooks for the homemade Christmas ornaments can be attached.
+After each image has been revealed, the hanger for each personalized Christmas ornament can be attached.

 We used a large paperclip cut in half to create a loop on the top edge for ribbon.
 Initially we used gorilla glue to attach each paperclip, but that didn’t adhere well enough to hold the weight of the tile.